RiddleAndCode/EClet/README.md

        src="https://scan.coverity.com/projects/4781/badge.svg"/>
 </a>

-Extended driver for the Cryptotronix EClet containing an Atmel ATECC608A
+Extended driver for the Cryptotronix EClet

 Status
 ---
-This is an adoption of the code base originally written for Atmel's ATECC108 to use the extended functionality of the ATECC508A and the ATECC608A.

 This software is in ***BETA***.
 I have tested the below commands, but some there are some features and documentation that I would like to finish.
 If you use this software, it will configure your ECC108 in a non-reversible way.
 It will allow you to sign and verify with P256 keys but future features may be incompatible.

 Releases